posmikdc/posmikdc.github.io/_pages/about.md

 My goal is to develop scalable and assumption-lean inference methods for high-dimensional networks.
 I am drawn to inference problems that involve geometry and shape.
 I find brain imaging applications, such as connectivity and disease detection, particularly interesting.
 I am very fortunate to be advised by Prof. [Ani Eloyan](http://www.anieloyan.com).

-Previously, I was worked with [Prof. Guanglei Hong](https://voices.uchicago.edu/ghong/) at the University of Chicago.
+Previously, I worked with [Prof. Guanglei Hong](https://voices.uchicago.edu/ghong/) at the University of Chicago.

 In my free-time, I am an avid outdoorsman, cyclist, and lover of dogs.
 If you are interested in having a chat on any of the above, please do not hesitate to reach out to me at daniel_posmik[at]brown[dot]edu.